Historical Notes on the Marque

 A single-cylinder motor bicycle was presented at the 1902 Paris Salon and the first motor bicycles entered series production that year.
 By 1904 he was producing 45° V-twins in a new workshop on Route d'Orlean in Montrouge.

 By 1912 the machines had parallelogram front forks.
 Orders for V-twins for the French army arrived as the dark clouds gathered.

 The Interwar Years

-The side-valve V twin 750cc G and 1000cc J models were very common in the French army and police in the 1920s and 30s; the machine of choice due to their reliability and durability.
+The side-valve V twin 750cc G and 1000cc J models were used extensively by the French army and police in the 1920s and 30s; it was the machine of choice due to its reliability and durability.
 The engines for these and most other models were of their own design and manufacture.
 Rear suspension was introduced in 1929.